pypa/pip/docs/development/contributing.rst

 Instead, the feature should be broken up into smaller, independent parts which can be reviewed and merged individually.

-When creating a pull request, avoid including "cosmetic" changes to code that is unrelated to your change, as these make reviewing the PR more difficult.
+Additionally, avoid including "cosmetic" changes to code that is unrelated to your change, as these make reviewing the PR more difficult.
 Examples include re-flowing text in comments or documentation, or addition or removal of blank lines or whitespace within lines.
 Such changes can be made separately, as a "formatting cleanup" PR, if needed.

-You must have legal permission to distribute any code you contribute to pip and it must be available under the MIT License.

 Automated Testing
 =================